John Cage: 1969–1987: New departures

-Cage's work from the sixties features some of his largest and most ambitious, not to mention socially utopian pieces, reflecting the mood of the era yet also his absorption of the writings of both Marshall McLuhan, on the effects of new media, and R. Buckminster Fuller, on the power of technology to promote social change.
-HPSCHD (1969), a gargantuan and long-running multimedia work made in collaboration with Lejaren Hiller, incorporated the mass superimposition of seven harpsichords playing chance-determined excerpts from the works of Cage, Hiller, and a potted history of canonical classics, with 52 tapes of computer-generated sounds, 6,400 slides of designs, many supplied by NASA, and shown from sixty-four slide projectors, with 40 motion-picture films.
-The piece was initially rendered in a five-hour performance at the University of Illinois in 1969, in which the audience arrived after the piece had begun and left before it ended, wandering freely around the auditorium in the time for which they were there.
+During the 1960s, Cage produced some of his largest and most ambitious works, many of which reflected the era's utopian social ideals as well as his engagement with contemporary theories of media and technology.
+His reading of media theorist Marshall McLuhan on the cultural effects of new media, and architect Buckminster Fuller on the transformative potential of technology, informed several projects from this period.
+HPSCHD (1969), a large-scale multimedia work created in collaboration with composer and computer scientist Lejaren Hiller, combined seven harpsichords performing chance-determined excerpts from works by Cage, Hiller, and selections from the Western classical canon with 52 tapes of computer-generated sound.
+These were accompanied by 6,400 slides—many supplied by NASA—projected simultaneously from sixty-four slide projectors, as well as forty motion-picture films.
+The work was first presented in a five-hour performance at the University of Illinois Urbana-Champaign in 1969, where audience members were free to move around the space and enter or leave at any time.

-Also in 1969, Cage produced the first fully notated work in years: Cheap Imitation for piano.
+Also in 1969, Cage produced his first fully notated work in years: Cheap Imitation for piano.
 The piece is a chance-controlled reworking of Erik Satie's Socrate, and, as both listeners and Cage himself noted, openly sympathetic to its source.
-Although Cage's affection for Satie's music was well-known, it was highly unusual for him to compose a personal work, one in which the composer is present.
-When asked about this apparent contradiction, Cage replied: "Obviously, Cheap Imitation lies outside of what may seem necessary in my work in general, and that's disturbing.
+Although Cage's affection for Satie's music was well-known, it was highly unusual for him to compose a personal work; when asked about this apparent contradiction, Cage replied: "Obviously, Cheap Imitation lies outside of what may seem necessary in my work in general, and that's disturbing.
 I'm the first to be disturbed by it."
 Cage's fondness for the piece resulted in a recording—a rare occurrence, since Cage disliked making recordings of his music—made in 1976.
-Overall, Cheap Imitation marked a major change in Cage's music: he turned again to writing fully notated works for traditional instruments, and tried out several new approaches, such as improvisation, which he previously discouraged, but was able to use in works from the 1970s, such as Child of Tree (1975).
+Overall, Cheap Imitation marked a major change in Cage's music: he turned again to writing fully notated works for traditional instruments, and tried out several new approaches, such as improvisation, which he previously discouraged.